jasonfleming/maureparticle/README.md

 1. Particle tracking is strictly 2D.

+2. All input files and output files are ascii text.

-2. Currently the code assumes that all velocity files start and end at the same time and have the same time increment.
+3. Currently the code assumes that all velocity files start and end at the same time and have the same time increment.

-3. The particle tracking time step must be smaller than the output time increment as well as the time increment of the underlying velocity data.
+4. The particle tracking time step must be smaller than the output time increment as well as the time increment of the underlying velocity data.

-4. The output time increment must be an even multiple of the particle tracking time step.
+5. The output time increment must be an even multiple of the particle tracking time step.